Welcome to White Sands!

 Permits and Reservations

 Applications for various special use permits are available, such as weddings, backcountry camping, and commercial filming and photography.
-Reservations are not needed to enter the monument; however, some of our interpretive programs require advance reservations.
-Special rates are available for those bringing commercial bus tours to the monument.
-School groups coming to the monument for a curriculum-based activity may be eligible for an educational fee waiver.
+Reservations are not needed to enter the park; however, some of our interpretive programs require advance reservations.
+Special rates are available for those bringing commercial bus tours to the park.
+School groups coming to the park for a curriculum-based activity may be eligible for an educational fee waiver.

 The weather in the Tularosa Basin is usually quite nice with clear, sunny skies for approximately 330 days out of the year.
 Summers are hot with daytime temperatures averaging 97ºF (36ºC) in the summer and 60ºF (16ºC) in the winter.
 Most of our rainfall occurs during "monsoon season" from early-July through mid-October.